NASA Successfully Conducts Supersonic Parachute Test For Mars 2020 Mission

-While the NASA’s Curiosity rover is still busy exploring the rocky surface of the Red Planet, the American space agency wants to send one more rover to the Mars in 2020.
-However, NASA, however, knows it every well that landing a rover on Mars is not an easy task to accomplish.
-The history of Mars landing attempts is full of failure stories, and therefore to ensure that its newest rover lands just perfectly on the Mars, the NASA is working on ASPIRE (Advanced Supersonic Parachute Inflation Research Experiment) project.
+While NASA’s Curiosity rover is still busy exploring the rocky surface of the Red Planet, the American space agency wants to send one more rover to the Mars in 2020.
+However, NASA knows very well that landing a rover on Mars is not an easy task to accomplish.
+The history of Mars landing attempts is full of failure stories, and therefore to ensure that its newest rover lands just perfectly on the Mars, NASA is working on ASPIRE (Advanced Supersonic Parachute Inflation Research Experiment) project.
 NASA believes this new parachute system would allow slowing down payload’s descent as it enters the atmosphere of the Mars, thus ensuring a gentle landing of the rover on Martian surface.

 Last month, NASA successfully carried out the supersonic parachute test under ASPIRE project for its Mars 2020 mission.
 The test was conducted on October 4, 2017, and now NASA has uploaded an eye-catching video of the experiment.